Saadia-Nazih/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 This is the part you experienced firsthand!
 I ran the npm run reset-project command.
 When asked "Do you want to move existing files...
 (Y/n)," I answered "n."
 This immediately deleted all the main source code directories (such as /app, /components, /constants, etc.), losing any changes I'd made.
 The script then created a new, minimal /app folder, restoring the project to an empty state.

+The npm run reset-project command didn't work because the scripts/reset-project.js script was missing from the template.
+To complete the task, I manually simulated the process:

+I created an app-example folder.

+I copied the modified app folder (containing "** First app created**") into app-example, simulating the saving of the work required by the task.